Enter content here

 Her Majesty Queen Silvia of Sweden presents the Mentor Foundation International Drug Abuse Prevention Awards

-The Mentor International Prevention Awards 2010 were presented on October 14 during the Mentor International Gala in Washington D.C. at the Four Seasons Hotel.
-The four Awards, celebrating achievements and innovation in the prevention of drug abuse among youth, were presented by the Mentor Foundation’s President, Her Majesty Queen Silvia of Sweden.
+The Mentor International Prevention Award 2012 was presented on September 20 during the Mentor International Gala in Washington D.C. at the Four Seasons Hotel.
+The Award, celebrating achievement and innovation in the prevention of drug abuse among youth, was presented by the Mentor Foundation’s founder and President, Her Majesty Queen Silvia of Sweden.

-Yvonne Thunell, the Chairman of Mentor International and USA (www.mentorfoundation.org), said that Mentor received more than 200 applications from 53 countries.
-“This shows that people all around the world are committed to prevent drug abuse among children and adolescents.
-It is an honor for us to reward these talented organizations.”
+Yvonne Thunell, Chairman of Mentor International and USA, said that since its foundation, the Mentor awards program has received more than 200 applications from more than 50 countries.
+“This shows that people all around the world are committed to prevent drug abuse among children and adolescents..”

-Terry O’Neill, Director of the Constantine Institute of Albany, NY, said that he was invited to participate “as the result of the esteem in which our eponymous patron Tom Constantine is held throughout the world among people who care about the welfare of children and who wish to promote best practices and evidence-based programs that have been shown to protect children from the effects of mind-altering drugs (defined to include alcohol and tobacco) and all the crime, violence and degradation that they bring.”
+Terry O’Neill, Director of the Constantine Institute of Albany, NY, said that he was invited to participate “as the result of the esteem in which our patron former New York State Police Superintendent and US Drug Enforcement Administrator Tom Constantine is held throughout the world among people who care about the welfare of children and who wish to promote best practices and evidence-based programs that have been shown to protect children from the effects of mind-altering drugs (defined to include alcohol and tobacco) and all the crime, violence and degradation that they bring.”